hyperledger/bevel/docs/source/developer/quorum-ansible.md

 ```

 For Quorum, the ansible roles and playbooks are located at `/platforms/quorum/configuration/`
-Some of the common roles and playbooks between Quorum, Hyperledger-Indy, Hyperledger-Fabric and R3-Corda are located at
+Some of the common roles and playbooks between Hyperledger-Fabric, Hyperledger-Indy, Hyperledger-Besu, R3 Corda and Quorum are located at `/platforms/shared/configurations/`
-`/platforms/shared/configuration/`

 --------